 On access.
 While internet and mobile access is widespread, many still do not have access to technology.
 Granting access is available, many individuals lack the knowledge and skill to properly and ethically use social media, which may result to hate and discrimination in such space.

 The most common victims of oppression and violence online are women.
 Thus, it is important to educate and influence individuals to be gender sensitive in social media.
 This would also empower individuals to use social media as an appropriate platform and tool to solve contentious issues, like violence against women.

 On economy.
 In the local context, online shopping has empowered women to contribute to society.
 However, online shopping also has its dangers, as it becomes a space for the exploitation of information, as online stores use customer information to sell to other online shops.
 Information released by the customers are used as a commodity for profit.

-The third principle, embodiment, students explained their experiences on how information is used for the wrong reasons.
-Therefore, institutions, organizations, and individuals must be sensitive to how they collect and use information.
-The students also raised an important point on implementing an anti-harassment policy in the student body, may it be in social media or in the outside world.
+On embodiment.
+Information online may be used for the wrong reasons.
+Institutions, organizations, and individuals must be sensitive to how they collect and use information.
+Students also raised an important point on implementing an anti-harassment policy in the student body, whether offline or online.